 The claims ratio of an insurance provider is a measure of the claims experience and represents the ratio of its net insurance claims to net earned premium.
-The 2018 claims ratio for syndicate 5623 was 69%.
+The claims ratio of syndicate 6107 has decreased to 85% in 2018 (2017: 91%).